 With a city center that’s almost entirely a UNESCO World Heritage Site, Budapest is a contemporary Hungarian capital that’s managed to preserve its past through centuries of turmoil!

 It’s been the proud capital of the Hungarian nation since 1873 and is filled with colossal monuments to the country’s glorious history.
 It’s such an elegant city that it’s frequently called “the Paris of the East”!

 Budapest was once split into different cities by the Danube River but since its unification, the Danube River has become the lifeline of the city.
 Most attractions are within walking distance to the river and many have splendid views of it!

-Highlights of our Budapest itinerary include the stately buildings on Andrassy Avenue, the ancient Buda Castle and the Great Market Hall!
-Calling all music lovers, foodies, sports fans and party-goers… We’ve got plans to give you an amazing weekend in Budapest!
+Highlights of my Budapest itinerary include the stately buildings on Andrassy Avenue, the ancient Buda Castle and the Great Market Hall!
+Calling all music lovers, foodies, sports fans and party-goers… I’ve got plans to give you an amazing weekend in Budapest!

 Insider Tips for an AMAZING Weekend in Budapest